DevWurm/rsa_database/README.md

 # rsa_database
-An demonstrative RSA encrypted web database system.
-In this project you can see the process of creating RSA key pairs, encrypt user data with the public key, store them into database and read/edit/delete them from the database with the private key in principle.
+A demonstrative RSA encrypted web database system.
+In this project you can see the process of creating RSA key pairs, encrypt user data with the public key, store them into database and read, edit and delete them from the database with the private key in principle.

 ## Disclaimer
-The algorithms and processes are created just for demonstrative purposes.
+The algorithms and processes are only created for demonstrative purposes.
 The length of the keys, the algorithms and the access management are not meeting the demand of commercial or security relevant purposes.

 ## Repository structure